k2view-academy/K2View-Academy/articles/26_fabric_security/12_web_login.md

 ## User Details Panel

-User Details panel located at the top right area of the web framework along with avatar icon.
+The User Details panel is located at the top right area of the web framework next to the avatar icon.

-Once clicked user can see the connected user name and the logout action.
+To see the logout action and the connected user name, the use must click on the avatar icon.

-In case of Fabric authenticator the "change passwords" action appears too, otherwise it is hidden and disabled.
+If the authenticator is Fabric, the "change passwords" action appears as well, otherwise it is hidden and disabled.
 Below is the opened panel when using an external authenticator:

 <img src="/articles/26_fabric_security/images/12_details_panel_ext.png">